Dual photon: p-form electrodynamics

-where $\star$ is the Hodge star operator.
+where $\star$ is the Hodge star.

 This implies the following action in the spacetime manifold $M$:

-where $\star\mathbf{F}$ is the dual of the gauge-invariant 2-form $\mathbf{F}$ for the electromagnetic field.
+where $\star\mathbf{F}$ is the Hodge dual of the gauge-invariant 2-form $\mathbf{F}$ for the electromagnetic field.

 Dark photon

 The dark photon is a spin-1 boson associated with a U(1) gauge field, which could be massless and behaves like electromagnetism.
 But, it could be unstable and massive, quickly decays into electron–positron pairs, and interact with electrons.

 The dark photon was first suggested in 2008 by Lotty Ackerman, Matthew R. Buckley, Sean M. Carroll, and Marc Kamionkowski to explain the 'g–2 anomaly' in experiment E821 at Brookhaven National Laboratory.
 Nevertheless, it was ruled out in some experiments such as the PHENIX detector at the Relativistic Heavy Ion Collider at Brookhaven.